Game On! 9 Surprising Things You Might Not Know About Mahjong

 Can’t touch this (shoulder)

 If you want to get a fellow player’s attention, definitely don’t tap them on the shoulder.
-Doing so disrupts their mojo — and subsequently, their good fortunes.
+Doing so disrupts their mahjong mojo — and subsequently, their good fortunes.

 [Image: "Family" by greentleaf, CC BY 2.0]